Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: State-Space Models of the -in-1 AWE System

 where $v_{\text{tot,lye}} = \sum_{i=1}^N v_{i,\text{lye}}$ denotes total lye flow.

 For the separators, assuming the heat carried by gaseous hydrogen/oxygen is negligible, the temperature is determined by

-where $C_{\text{sep}}$ is the heat capacity of the separator and lye inside it; $T_{i,\text{sep,out}}$ is the separator outlet temperature; $Q_{\text{sep,conv}}$ and $Q_{\text{sep,rad}}$ are the convective and radiative dissipation, calculated similarly to (\ref{eq:heatdiss})--(\ref{eq:disscoef}).
+where $C_{\text{sep}}$ is the heat capacity of the separator and lye inside it; {$T_{\text{sep,out}}$} is the separator outlet temperature; $Q_{\text{sep,conv}}$ and $Q_{\text{sep,rad}}$ are the convective and radiative dissipation, calculated similarly to (\ref{eq:heatdiss})--(\ref{eq:disscoef}).

-The lye left the cathode and anode-side separators is mixed and cooled before being circulated to the stack.
-Assuming the heat exchanger is a commonly used counterflow type, we have
+The lye leaving the cathode- and anode-side separators is mixed and cooled before being circulated to the stack.
+Its temperature behavior is modeled as

-where $C_{\text{he}}$ is the total heat capacity of the heat exchanger and lye it contains; $A_\text{c}$ represents heat exchange area; $k$ is the heat transfer coefficient; and $\Delta T$ is the logarithmic temperature difference, as:
+where $C_{\text{he}}$ is the total heat capacity of the heat exchanger and the lye it contains; $A_\text{c}$ represents heat exchange area; $k$ is the heat transfer coefficient; and $\Delta T$ is the logarithmic mean temperature difference.

+{ Assuming the heat exchanger is a commonly used counterflow type, as illustrated in Fig. \ref{fig:sys}(b), the lye stream from the separator outlet to the stack inlets is treated as the hot fluid, with the heat exchanger inlet and outlet temperatures denoted by $T_{\text{sep,out}}$ and $T_{\text{s,in}}$, respectively.
+The cooling water is treated as the cold fluid, with inlet and outlet temperatures denoted by $T_{\text{c,in}}$ and $T_{\text{c,out}}$, respectively.
+Thus, $\Delta T$ is given by}

-where $T_{\text{c,in}}$ denotes the inlet cooling water temperature, which is regulated by a chiller and we assume it to be constant; $T_{\text{c,out}}$ denotes the outlet temperature of cooling water, determined as follows:
+{ The inlet cooling water temperature $T_{\text{c,in}}$ is regulated by a chiller and is assumed to be constant.
+The outlet temperature of the cooling water, $T_{\text{c,out}}$, is then determined as follows:}

 where $C_{\text{c}}$ denotes the total heat capacity of the cooling coil and the cooling water it contains; $c_{\text{c}}=4,100$ J/(kg$\cdot$K) and $\rho_{\text{c}} = 1,000$ kg/m$^3$ are the specific heat capacity and density of the cooling water, respectively; and $v_{\text{c}}$ represents the cooling water flow rate, which is regulated by a valve.